 - Make the carrier a nice place!
 Whatever carrier you choose, keep it out and let the kitty get used to going in of her own accord.
 Cardboard carriers can be laid on their side with a little towel to lie on placed inside.
 You can put little bits of kibble (dry food) in there as treats.
 This will make necessary trips and veterinarian visits easier on kitty.

 - As with any kitten, it is important not to allow or encourage play-biting.
 Do not wrestle with your kitten or use your fingers as toys.
 Cats should learn early on that hands are for petting, not biting.
-Under socialized kittens can get very confused and potentially aggressive if handled incorrectly.
-It’s also common for under socialized kittens to play inappropriately because they haven’t learned how to play from littermates or mom.
+Fearful kittens can get very confused and potentially aggressive if handled incorrectly.
+It’s also common for fearful kittens to play inappropriately because they haven’t learned how to play from littermates or mom.
 Use wand toys to encourage proper play, always keeping kitten active but away from hands and arms.
 Reward proper play and redirect with proper toys when/ if kitten becomes overstimulated.

 - Socialization takes time.
 Give the kitten at least a few 20-minute “visits” a day or more if possible.